 I am not a fast guitar player.
 I can't play 1000 notes a second but I am still very interested in developing my technique to allow me to play new and interesting ideas or concepts that I find.
 To play very fast takes a lot of practice, a lot of repetition and a lot of focus.
 That is not my thing, but I can show you how ;)

 I think it's important to develop your technique to a higher level than where you need (want) to play.

 Lets assume that you want to play Dave Gilmore style solos.
-He doesn't play that fast, but it's really smooth and fluent.
+He doesn't play crazy fast, but it's really smooth and fluent.
 He's playing within his technical ability.
 If you are pushing your technique to the limit your playing will never sound smooth or cool, and you will make mistakes.

 Better to be playing within your limits and sounding good, having the time to plan ahead a little and leave some gaps to let the music breath.
 Playing within your technical limits will let you work on more expressive outlets such as dynamics, touch and phrasing.
 These things are much more important than playing lots of notes in my humble opinion.

 Remember too that the faster you go the further ahead you have to look!

 That said, if you want to play full on metal, jazz or fusion, you should push yourself to the max or it will sound lame.
 One of the things I love about Jeff Beck's playing is that he is always on the edge, about to fall off and you wonder if he will make it or not… he usually does pull it off, but not all the time.
 So the above discussion is aimed at the 'general player' not the technical monster!

 There are three golden rules that I think are very important to adhere to if you are going to start developing your chops (guitarist slang word for technique).

 Do not let yourself make any mistakes while working on technique.
 Do things very carefully, because there is no point in working a lot on developing a bad habit into a perfect bad habit!